Table of Contents

 - Sibenik Archipelago – Zlarin, Kaprije, Zirje, Krapanj – all clustered in a compact group

-- Split Archipelago – Brac, Hvar island and Vis are the main ones in this group
+- Split Archipelago – Brac island, Hvar island and Vis are the main ones in this group (fly to Split airport)

 - Dubrovnik Archipelago – Elafiti, Lopud, Mljet, Korcula and Lastovo is a scattered archipelago part of Dubrovnik’s group.